mikayledesp/CSC120-FinalProject-main/cheatsheet.md

 + go south
 + go east
 + go west
++ check profit
++ attack
 # SPOILER ALERT

 If your game includes challenges that must be overcome to win, also list them below.
+To win game, the player must go through the weapon class and chose the correct weapon (the sword) and them attack the triceratops in the Animal ehibit.
+To get a better ending however